 Form, Colour & Time - The paper analyses the inner dynamics of visual form, colour and time in relation to our perception of sound.

 Extensive practice drawing and painting and keen interest in art, local environment and the collecting of objects from a young age resulted in yearly art awards and art scholarship.
 Studied art and architecture at KIAD (Kent Institute Of Art And Design), Canterbury, then Leeds Metropolitan University.
-Following this, practiced pure architecture for eight years alongside work in fine art.
-The restrictions of architecture stimulated the search for new ways of presenting ideas, so during that time much artwork involved new technologies with a particular focus on sound.
+Following this, practiced architecture for eight years alongside fine art.
+Restrictions of architecture stimulated the search for new ways of presenting ideas, so during that time much artwork involved new technologies with a particular focus on sound.
 In 2002 co-founded Din-Collective, which grew to involve over 60 international artists by the time the reins were handed over in 2006.
 Later in 2006 founded Audio Architecture Arts (audioarchitecture.co.uk) to help promote new-media art as it was ill-represented at that time.
 Since 2002 EEC's own work has has been about creating new experiences for the viewer, listener or user.
-Sometimes involving computer synthesis techniques and code, it takes its input from the surroundings to then processes and translate that visual and aural data.
-Much recent work uses techniques learnt, but makes use of all mediums in an effort to question change in society and environment.
+Sometimes involving computer synthesis techniques and code taking input from the surroundings to then processes and translate that visual and aural data.
+Recent work makes use of all mediums in an effort to question changes in our society and environment.